splunk/observability-workshop/docs/dashboards/filtering.md

 We now see only the difference of all metric values of **A** and **B** being plotted.
 We see that we have some negative values on the plot because a metric value of **B** has some times larger value than the metric value of **A** at that time.

-Lets Save this chart to our Dashboard!
+Lets look at the Signalflow that drives our Charts and Detectors!